testingrelampago/pythonGherkin/README.md

 # PythonGherkin

-This repository contains automated test cases for the [Testing Relampago](https://www.testingrelampago.com) website using Selenium, Gherkin, and Cucumber in Python.
+This repository contains automated test cases for the [Testing Relampago](https://www.testingrelampago.com) website using Selenium, Gherkin, Behave in Python.

 ## Overview

-The project aims to demonstrate automated testing practices for a web application using the Selenium WebDriver, Gherkin language for behavior-driven development (BDD), and the Cucumber testing framework.
+The project aims to demonstrate automated testing practices for a web application using the Selenium WebDriver and Gherkin language for behavior-driven development (BDD) using Behave for Python.

 ## Features

 - **Login Functionality**: Test cases for successful login and various login scenarios.
-- **Search Functionality**: Test cases for searching products on the website.
+- **Search Services**: Test cases for searching services on the website.
-- **Checkout Process**: Test cases for adding products to the cart and completing the checkout process.

 ## Getting Started

 ### Prerequisites

 - Python 3.x
-- Chrome or Firefox browser (depending on the WebDriver you choose)
+- Chrome or Firefox browser (depending on the WebDriver you choose.
+I'm using Chrome)

 ### Some commands